sourcegraph/sourcegraph-public-snapshot/doc/index.md

 Find and fix things across all of your code faster with Sourcegraph.
 Onboard to a new codebase, make large-scale refactors, increase efficiency, address security risks, root-cause incidents, and more.
 </p>

-This website is home to Sourcegraph's feature, installation, administration, and development documentation.
+This website is home to Sourcegraph's feature, administration (including deployment and configuration), and development documentation.

 <div class="cta-group">
 <a class="btn btn-primary" href="#getting-started">★ Try Sourcegraph now</a>